skagankose/ada_fall_2017/index.md

 The project can be separated into two parts.
 In the first part, we conducted a more general research to be able to see the overall picture related to granted patents.
 We tried to analyze the characteristic of granted patents by observing number of patent through years and associating them with countries and companies.
 We also give a generic sector-wise overview of granted patens (according to Cooperative Patent Classification categories).

 In the second part of the project, we aimed to dive deeper into analysis and explore some of the most popular technology sectors in today's world.
-The sector we examined can grouped as energy, financial technologies and artificial intelligence.
+The sector we examined are grouped as energy, financial technologies and artificial intelligence.
 Most part of the project is structured around these three sectors.
-We study them comprehensively in order to understand their evolution in the time and relationship with companies and countries.
+We studied them comprehensively in order to understand their evolution in the time and relationship with companies and countries.

 It is important to note that all the given numbers refers to granted patents approved by the USPTO (United State Patent and Trademark Office) and therefore, the statistics highlighted do not cover all patent applications around the world, but since USPTO is the most popular patent company, we believe that our study can produce accurate results.